 TAIYO YUDEN promotes "smart.E" productivity enhancement activities as one of our efforts to strengthen our manufacturing capabilities and profit structure.
 Under the medium-term management plan 2025, we expect to see explosive growth in demand for electronic components.
 We have set sales target growth over the next five years at an approximate growth factor of 1.6 times.
-In order to achieve this business expansion, we believe that we must increase the productivity of each facility and evolve "smart.E" in addition to bolstering production capacity through aggressive capital investments.

-"smart.E" activities focus on the visualization of production sites to help discover abnormalities early on and prevent these from occurring in the first place.
+In order to achieve this business expansion, we believe that we must increase the productivity of each facility and evolve "smart.E" in addition to bolstering production capacity through aggressive capital investments. early on and prevent these from occurring in the first place.
 This will result in a production system that is free from wastefulness, inconsistency, and overburden.
-Although differences exist in the degree of progress at each business and location, we observed a 30% increase in productivity with one of the processes to which "smart.E" was introduced, giving us hope for similar results elsewhere.

-Through "smart.E" we are eliminating employee-dependent work and advancing automation to minimize inconsistencies in quality.
-This will enable us to produce products with the same level of quality regardless of the plant and will build a borderless production system.
+Although differences exist in the degree of progress at each business and location, we observed a 30% increase in productivity with one of the processes to which "smart.E" was introduced, giving us hope for similar results elsewhere. to minimize inconsistencies in quality.
+This will enable us to produce products with the same level of guality regardless of the plant and will build a borderless production system.
 In anticipation of various threats to the supply chain, we intend to continue deploying and promoting "smart.E" at each location to both enhance productivity and reinforce the business continuity system.